gcdevops/strategie-devops-strategy/Content/OfficalGCCodeSupport.md

 We anticipate that the following work will be needed:

-1. Kick off discussions with SSC CIO ADDA (Application Development and Database Administration) team responsible for the current service;
+1. Commence discussions with SSC CIO ADDA (Application Development and Database Administration) team responsible for the current service;
 2. Determine and plan evolution of the service (e.g. business model, service levels, hosting environment, additional features);
 3. Present to relevant committees;
 4. Set funding agreement(s) with ESDC and other departments as required;